Acker Rock L.O.

 Lookout Lisa

 Lisa is the current lookout attendant on Pig Iron and is employed through the Forest Service.
 She is accompanied by her cat.
-She has staffed this lookout since 2017 and was the last person to staff Illahee Rock in 2016.
+She has staffed this lookout since 2017 and was the last person to staff Illahee Rock (post) in 2016.
 She has worked on many different lookouts including, but not limited to, the Watchman, Mt Scott, Mt Harkness, & Pickett Butte.
-She started her work with the Forest Service in Air Quality which lead her to Fire Lookouts.
+She started her work with the Forest Service in Air Quality which lead her to fire lookouts.
 She has worked as a Ranger for Crater Lake and the North Cascades National Parks.
 I believe she said she worked at Crater Lake NP for 15 seasons.
 She mentioned she used to do wilderness snowshoe trips for kids in the park.
 Pig Iron had recently had some work done on the catwalk, stairs, and windows due to damage during the 2021/2022 winter season.

 History.